Aley-Gariety/commitphotos/README.md

 # Commitphotos

-Take a photo or gif of yourself on each commit, and see it on commitphotos.com.
+Take a photo or gif of yourself on each commit, and share it on [commitphotos.com](http://commitphotos.com).

 ## Installation